Belfast Is In What County

 The Abolition of Counties: A Modern Perspective

-This means that for all practical administrative purposes, Belfast does not officially belong to any county.
+So in practice, for all practical administrative purposes, Belfast does not officially belong to any county.
 While the historical connection to County Antrim remains, it holds no official weight in modern-day administrative structures.
 The city operates independently within the wider regional governance of Northern Ireland.

 Understanding the Terminology: County and District

 It's crucial to differentiate between the historical meaning of "county" and the contemporary use of "district" within the Northern Irish context.
-"County" signifies a historical geographical division rooted in centuries of tradition and cultural identity.
+Practically speaking, "County" signifies a historical geographical division rooted in centuries of tradition and cultural identity.
 "District," on the other hand, represents a more recent administrative division implemented for local government purposes.

 Belfast City Council: The Governing Body